monkphin/PokeBattle/README.md

 ## CSS Validation

 [W3Schools CSS Validator](https://jigsaw.w3.org/css-validator/)
-Some errors were present when checking the game.html.
-This is due to falling back on Bootstraps grid system to assist in layout and positioning for the cards and some items on the webpage.
+Some errors are present when checking the game.html directly (not pictured).
+This is due to falling back on Bootstraps grid system to assist in layout and positioning for the cards and some items on the webpage and relate specifically to bootstrap.
+Testing my own CSS file directly shows no issues.
 I am slowly refactoring the site to move away from using Bootstrap, however due to the volume of elements on the game page, this page still uses Bootstrap.

 <details>
 <summary>Full site CSS</summary>